-- 3.3.1 The Proposed ECML December 2025 Timetable does not include the Unused LNER Firm Directed Rights as stated in paragraph 5 of Network Rail's ECML General Representation letter to ORR These are 8 LNER firm rights Monday to Saturday, 7 firm rights Sunday Only, between London King's Cross and Leeds via Wakefield or Micklefield directed by ORR in 2016. - 3.3.2 The specification for the LNER service to/from London King's Cross had been reduced from 6.5 trains per hour (tph) to 6 tph with agreement from the DfT in 2021.
+- 3.3.1 The ECML ESG Timetable does not include the Unused LNER Firm Directed Rights as stated in paragraph 5 in Network Rail's ECML General Representation letter to ORR. - 3.3.2 The ECML Timetable planned for introduction in December 2025 does not include 8 LNER firm rights Monday to Saturday, 7 firm rights Sunday Only, between London King's Cross and Leeds via Wakefield or Micklefield directed by ORR in 2016. - 3.3.3 The specification for the LNER service to/from London King's Cross had been reduced from 6.5 trains per hour (tph) to 6 tph with agreement from the DfT in 2021.
 This reduction retained the 0.5 tph London King's Cross Middlesbrough service, albeit as far as York, with the 0.5 tph London King's Cross Leeds service being descoped.
-ECML Programme Board on 21st March 2021 noted the recommendation from East Coast Route to defer the 0.5 tph London King's Cross Leeds service, including the conditional outcome of journey time reduction between London Kings Cross and Leeds, to a post-ECML ESG [December 2025] timetable change. - 3.3.3 As of 14 March 2025 Network Rail have formally declared congested infrastructure on relevant routes between Huntingdon North Junction (Jn) and New England North Jn (Peterborough), and between Doncaster Marshgate Jn and Leeds Copley Hill West Jn. - 3.3.4 Work undertaken for the ESG has shown definitively that this 0.5 tph London King's Cross Leeds service uplift cannot be accommodated alongside the other ESG outputs.
-As such the service cannot run in this timetable or future timetables, alongside the other industry endorsed aspirations without additional infrastructure and associated development activity, which is currently unfunded and uncommitted.
+ECML Programme Board on 21st March 2021 noted the recommendation from East Coast Route to defer the 0.5 tph London King's Cross Leeds service, including the conditional outcome of journey time reduction between London Kings Cross and Leeds, to a post-ECML ESG [December 2025] future timetable change. - 3.3.4 As of 14 March 2025 Network Rail have formally declared congested infrastructure on relevant routes between Huntingdon North Junction (Jn) and New England North Jn (Peterborough) and Doncaster Marshgate Jn and Leeds Copley Hill West Jn.

+3.3.5 Work undertaken by the ESG has shown definitively that this 0.5 tph London King's Cross - Leeds service uplift cannot be accommodated alongside the other ESG outputs.
+As such the service cannot run in this timetable, or in future timetables, alongside the other industry endorsed aspirations without additional infrastructure and associated development activity, which is currently unfunded and uncommitted.